gitter-badger/efesto/docs/tokens.rst

 Standard tokens
 ###############
+Standard tokens are the default token type and unless you need something peculiar, you should use these tokens.

 Standard tokens are emitted when a client authenticates successfully.
-Efesto does not store them, rather is the client that stores the token and sends it when making a request.
+Efesto does not store them: it's the client that should store the token and send it when making a request.

 After a certain amount of time, a standard token will expire and it won't be accepted by Efesto.
+This is necessary for security reasons, as there is no other way to invalidate or revoke standard tokens.

 .. note::